import pandas as pd

 Elastic Net | 0.88 | 0.83 | 0.92 | 0.85 | 0.87 | 0.89 |

 It’s important to note that none of these results are statistically different from each other.
 As an example, the elastic net model had an accuracy of 0.88, but the interval estimate for such a small holdout sample is very wide - from 0.77 to 0.95.
-The interval estimate for the difference in accuracy between the elastic net and boosting models is from -0.12 to 0.1513.
-Again, don’t take this result too far, we’re dealing with a small data set and it is difficult to detect potentially complex relationships in such a setting.
+The interval estimate for the difference in accuracy between the elastic net and boosting models is from -0.1 to 0.1714.
+Again, we shouldn’t take this result too far, as we’re dealing with a small data set and it is difficult to detect potentially complex relationships in such a setting.
 In addition, we could have done more to explore the parameter space of the models, but we’ll leave that for another time.
-But this was a good example of the importance of having an adequate baseline, and where complexity didn’t really help much, though all our approaches did well.
-In this case, any of these models would be a good choice for future prediction.
+But this was a good example of the importance of having an adequate baseline, and where complexity didn’t really help much, though all our approaches did reasonably well.

 10.10 Interpretation